ashwi9pawar/Twitter-sentiment-analysis/README.md

 - Removing all the stop words (that are given) from the tweets
 - Joining all the tweet words into one paragraph

-## Sentiment Analysis:  Once we get all the data interms of paragraph:
+## Sentiment Analysis:
+Once all the data in collected terms of paragraph:
 - Import the positive words
 - Import the negative words
 - Remove the words from paragraph which are not present in the positive words and join  remaining words as paragraph - These are positive tweets